-RADIATOR. - If there is a possibility of the temperature falling below 32°F. (0°C) the coolant must be protected against freezing.
-Use a good anti-freeze compound in the proportion recommended by the anti-freeze manufacturer, protecting to at least 10 degrees F. below the lowest expected temperature.
-The capacity of the cooling system is approximately 29 U.S. quarts.
+RADIATOR. - If there is a possibility of the temperature falling below 32^{0} F. (0^oC.) the coolant must be protected against freezing.
+Use a good antifreeze compound in the proportion recommended by the antifreeze manufacturer, protecting to at least 10 degrees F. below the lowest expected temperature.
+The capacity of the cooling system is approximately 16 U.S. quarts.

-Set the high water temperature cut-off switch (see ADJUSTMENTS) to operate at a temperature several degrees below the boiling point of the anti-freeze solution used, taking into consideration the altitude at which the plant is operating.
+Set the high water temperature cut off switch(See ADJUSTMENTS) to operate at a temperature several degrees below the boiling point of the antifreeze solution used, taking into consideration the altitude at which the plant is operating.

 If the cooling system is drained to prevent freezing, be sure to remove the radiator cap while draining.
-Failure to remove the cap may form a vacuum in the cooling system preventing complete draining.
-Be sure the cylinder block drain cocks( One on each side of the engine) are opened for complete draining, premium) gasoline for best starting in cold weather.
+Failure to remove the cap may form a vacuum in the cooling system, preventing complete draining.
+Be sure that the cylinder block drain cock is fully opened for complete draining of the radiator.

+GASOLINE FUEL. - Use fresh, clean, winter grade (not highly leaded premium) gasoline for best starting in cold weather.
 If the fuel tank is subject to considerable temperature variations, keep the tank nearly full in order to cut down condensation of moisture inside the fuel tank.
 Such condensation can cause trouble by ice formation in the fuel system.
 Avoid filling the tank entirely full of cold gasoline.
 Expansion of the fuel as it warms up may cause it to overflow and create a fire hazard.
-VOLTAGE REGULATOR. - Normally, the voltage regulator does not require attention during successive operating the output voltage of the generator.
-Its action provides the same effect as is obtained by hand operation of a rheostat on a manually controlled